We continue our list of the best games for Mac. The next category is:

 As always, you can gain experience and skill by killing enemies and completing missions.
 But in this game your enemies can gain experience too, thanks to the 'Nemesis' system that promotes Uruk captains who manage to defeat you in combat.
 These captains can remember past encounters and gain special abilities of their own, which helps to make the combat seem more personal as you prepare for a rematch with the Uruk who kicked your butt last time around.

 Rise of the Tomb Raider

-The recent Tomb Raider film didn't exactly set the box office alight, but the video game series just seems to go from strength to strength.
+The last Tomb Raider film didn't exactly set the box office alight, but the video game series just seems to go from strength to strength.
 It's now 20 years since Lara Croft first appeared on our computer screens, and this Mac version of Rise Of The Tomb Raider - originally launched on PC back in 2016 - is a return to the game's roots, as we join a younger Lara on one of her first great adventures.

 Following the death of her father, Lara sets off in search of the lost city of Kitezh where she hopes to discover the secret of immortality.
 It's a fairly routine quest story, but it's told with flair and style - and some spectacular 3D graphics - as Lara travels from the icy wastes of Siberia to the desert ruins of Syria.

-The main storyline gets a bit more interesting when Lara comes into conflict with a secret organization called Trinity, and the game knows when to play to its strengths too, throwing in a number of tombs and dungeons for no other reason than to pack them full of hidden treasure and challenging puzzles.
+The main storyline gets a bit more interesting when Lara comes into conflict with a secret organisation called Trinity, and the game knows when to play to its strengths too, throwing in a number of tombs and dungeons for no other reason than to pack them full of hidden treasure and challenging puzzles.